aqntks/yolov5-ios-tensorflow-lite/README.md

 ## Model Used

-This app uses a [Yolov5](https://github.com/ultralytics/yolov5) model.
+This app uses a [yolov5](https://github.com/ultralytics/yolov5) model.

-Please convert the custom model trained in [Yolov5](https://github.com/ultralytics/yolov5) into a tflite model through export.py in the [Yolov5 repository](https://github.com/ultralytics/yolov5).
+To use yolov5's custom training model, convert it to a tflite model through export.py in the [yolov5 repository](https://github.com/ultralytics/yolov5).

 ## iOS App Details